johanvanhelden/dockerhero/readme.md

         build: ../folder-with-the-dockerfile
 ```

-Next, start Dockerhero using the following command: `docker-compose up --build`.
+Next, start Dockerhero using the following command: `make up-build`.

 Once everything is tested and works properly, you can revert the changes to the `docker-compose.yml` and create the PR.

 Don't forget to stop and start Dockerhero again after reverting the `docker-compose.yml` file, otherwise you keep using the local forked image.
-For the first time, after reverting the changes, I recommend to use `docker-compose up --build --no-cache` to ensure everything is fresh again.
+For the first time, after reverting the changes, I recommend to use `docker compose up --build --no-cache` to ensure everything is fresh again.

 ## Thank you